+Figure 6: DMVitals Modification Flow

 The DMVitals tool will continue to undergo improvement to further evaluate whether the scoring accurately represents improved practices.
 We recognize that the selection of assessment criteria, the calculation and weighting of scores, and how performance is communicated to the researcher must be done carefully in order to be effective as a communication tool with researchers.
 We plan for continued refinement of all steps, and we aim to produce a tool that offers value to both DM support providers and the researchers who receive support.